splitio/vercel-integration-utils/README.md

 The package includes the storage wrapper module (`src/EdgeConfigWrapper.ts`), as well as an `example` folder to quickly get started with the integration.

-The project overall architecture is ilustrated in the following diagram:
+The project overall architecture is illustrated in the following diagram:

 <p align="center">
   <img alt="Overview" src="./diagram.png" width="720">